 - What precautions should one take when buying a property?

 This resource will allow you to compare property prices in Pakistan, in your city, and even in your neighbourhood.

 There are no specific laws that govern the work of real estate dealers and agents in the country.
 As a result, property dealer commissions in Pakistan are really a matter of custom and are highly variable.

 The usual practice for real estate agents is to demand 1% of the value of the property – each from the buyer and the seller – as commission.
 If both the buyer and seller have different agents, each agent will keep the commission from his own client.

-Sometimes, agents’ fare may go as high 2% of the value of the property.
+Sometimes, agents’ fees may go as high as 2% of the value of the property.
 Or they may be happy with a much lower (fixed) amount, regardless of the property price.

 If you are looking to buy property in Pakistan, know that your research may make all the difference.
 It can help you find the right kind of property at the right location and with the amenities you need.
 The listings page is a good place to start off on this venture.

 Check out the property listings for different areas, projects or housing schemes and compare the prices given.
 Read the descriptions and go through any photos and videos provided.
 You can also call or email the agents/owners who listed their properties to discuss your options.